 With more than 100 employees, our mission is to deliver a positive working experience and environment that enables and supports all our people to give their best and contribute to the success of this unique organisation.

 As part of the organisation’s work to implement a number of strategies to improve communication and consistency in the way people are led, managed and developed at UGLE, we were delighted to have been awarded Investors in People accreditation since 2018, as well as being shortlisted for the Health and Wellbeing and Leader of the Year categories at the Investors in People Awards 2020.
 In 2021, we have also achieved the Silver Award.

 The United Grand Lodge of England has made – and continues to make – massive strides forward in becoming a modern, inclusive and professional organisation.
 The organisation has gone through a period of rapid and significant change.
 We have seen an increase in engagement levels, productivity and personal development, as well as a happier and healthier workforce.

 We now have a diverse senior management team, a gender pay gap that would be the envy of most FTSE 100 companies, a rewards package that goes far beyond salary and have increased the delivery of change within the organisation in a way that allows everyone to suggest, participate and deliver.

 Our values are an integral part of our organisation and at the centre of what we represent and do.
-People are empowered to improve what we do and question how we do it through team meetings, Town Hall meetings, where employees have the opportunity to directly and anonymously question the CEO and senior management, and an appraisal system that actively encourages participation.
+People are empowered to improve what we do and question how we do it through team meetings, Town Hall meetings, where employees have the opportunity to directly and anonymously question the senior management, and an appraisal system that actively encourages participation.